In the Summer of 2018, the Alliance presented its US chapters with an alternative to online donation collections: Growfund for Giving Circles.

 Do members have to pay $105?

 No. You set the rules with your members for how you want to run your chapter!
 The extra $5.00 is a hold over from One Mission to cover fees.
 Similar to One Mission and making your donation online direct on the nonprofit’s site, Growfund for Giving Circles takes credit card fees and a small fee for administering the fund.
-There are two schools of thought about credit card fees across chapters.
+There are two schools of thought about credit card fees across chapters: ask the members to cover them vs. let the fee be covered by the nonprofit, thereby reducing your overall donation.
 Take it to the group and do what you feel is best.

 Remember, 0 multiplied by anything is always 0.